Written by Colleen S.

 Why Go For Organic Cotton & Hemp Hammocks?

 According to the Environmental Justice Foundation in the U.K., there are many chemicals used in cotton production that are hazardous to human health, and six that are particularly toxic.
+These chemicals can poison workers in cotton fields and harm ecosystems.

 Then there are synthetic materials like nylon and polyester, which are commonly used by many conventional hammock manufacturers.